alardev/Goblin/README.md

 ## Credits
 - Mira (twooneis) - forked from his repo
-- billions of other souls from whom I scavenged bits and bolts
+- Billions of other souls from whom I scavenged bits and bolts